-A textured crosswalk typically consists of 3 different material groups; stamped asphalt, textured thermoplastic, or mortared pavers, with each having benefits and risks.
+Textured Crosswalks can consist of 3 different material groups; stamped asphalt, textured thermoplastic, or mortared pavers, with each having benefits and risks.
 The primary reason for the textured crosswalk is to provide a visual and physical change in the environment where bicyclist and pedestrians are crossing to increase their health, safety and welfare within an automobile driven environment.
 Crosswalks must meet all Americans with Disabilities Act (ADA) requirements.

-Figure 2-27 Mid-block Crossing
+Mid-block Crossing

-A mid-block crossing is located between intersections where a marked crosswalk has been provided.
+Mid-block crossings are locations between intersections where a marked crosswalk has been provided.
 Mid-block crossings are often installed in areas with heavy pedestrian traffic to provide more frequent crossing opportunities.
 They may also be added near major pedestrian destinations, such as schools, where people might otherwise cross at unmarked locations.
 Mid-block crossings may or may not be regulated.
 In many situations, mid-block crossings are easier for pedestrians to use because traffic is flowing in no more than two directions.
 These may include pedestrian hybrid beacons, z-crossings, lighted pedestrian crossing, standard stop sign, rapid flashing beacons, and others.

-Figure 2-28 Crossing Pedestrian Button/Bike Sensor
+Crossing Pedestrian Buttons/Bike Sensors

-A crossing pedestrian button/bike sensor is installed at traffic lights with a dedicated pedestrian crossing and/or bike lanes or routes.
-These buttons are used to bring up the pedestrian "walk" indication and turn the signal green in locations where pedestrian and bicycle facilities meet a lighted intersection.
+Crossing pedestrian buttons/ bike sensors are installed at traffic lights with a dedicated pedestrian crossing and/or bike lanes or routes, and are used to bring up the pedestrian "walk" indication and turn the signal green in locations where pedestrian and bicycle facilities meet a lighted intersection.
 In the majority of locations where buttons/sensors are installed, pushing the button does not immediately light up the pedestrian walk sign or change the traffic light.
-Rather, it informs the signal that a pedestrian/bicyclist is attempting to cross and to change the light in sequence.
+Rather, it informs the signal that a pedestrian/ bicyclist is attempting to cross and to change the light in sequence.